sagemath/sagewiki_to_gh-2022-10-10/msri07/reading_list.md

+= Preworkshop Reading Materials =

+This is for non-experts.

 == Reading List ==

 At a minimum, make sure you are completely familiar with the following before the workshop, in order: